 A list of baby items you don’t need for your registry.
-Stick to the baby items needed for your baby and avoid these unnecessary purchases.
+Stick to the items needed and avoid these unnecessary purchases.

 10 baby items you don’t need for your registry